 If you are not yet familiar with annual percentage rate (APR), now is the perfect time to get to know more about it.
 APR is the main factor that indicates whether a car loan is affordable or expensive.
 At the same time, be aware that APR’s have the tendency to quickly change from day to day.

 To drive total costs down, choose the loan that comes with the shortest term.
 This could be a little tricky.
 Auto loans with longer terms (60 months or more) come with monthly payments that are comparably lower than figures coming with auto loans with shorter terms (12 months, 24 months, or 36 months).
 But, upon further investigation, it is clear you will save more overall taking the shortest term loan.
-Before choosing to go short term, be sure you can comfortably shoulder the monthly payment requirement.
+Before choosing to go short term, be sure you can comfortably pay and budget for the monthly payment requirement.